Thinking about going vegan? Here's how to do it healthily

 "I learned the recommended range of sugars in our diets, and wanted to look at the amount that I was eating.
 It was an eye-opening experience, especially because I considered myself a healthy eater.
 I realised I would sometimes consume more sugar than what is advised," she says.

 Sugar has been part of our diets for thousands of years, but it's easy to get confused.
 Are all forms of sugar bad?
 Does that mean we should be ditching fruit and bread too?
-And what exactly are we giving up when we decide to cut sugar out of our meals?
+And what exactly are we cutting out when we decide to give up sugar?

 First of all, sugars are carbohydrates.
 The main function of carbs is to provide energy for the body.
 There are different types of sugars, including sucrose (extracted from sugar cane or beet and then added to our meals, but also naturally present in most fruits and vegetables), glucose and fructose (found in fruits, vegetables and honey), and lactose (in milk).